Baseball United: History

 The league's draft took place on October 23, 2023.
 Karan Patel, a right-handed pitcher who reached Double-A in the Chicago White Sox organization, was selected first overall by the Mumbai Cobras.
 Former MLB players drafted included Robinson Canó, Bartolo Colon, Pablo Sandoval, Didi Gregorius, and Andrelton Simmons.

-On March 26, 2024, the league announced a fifth franchise based in Riyadh, Saudi Arabia that did not have a nickname.
+On March 26, 2024, the league announced a fifth franchise based in Riyadh, Saudi Arabia that did not have a nickname but eventually team was not formed.
 On August 1, 2024, the league announced that its first full season is scheduled from October 23, 2025 to November 23, 2025.
-The five teams would each play 12 games.
+The four teams would each play 12 games.
 The timing and length of the season is similar to existing winter league baseball competitions.
-Additionally, the league stated that the first four announced teams would compete in the Baseball United Cup from February 22, 2025 to March 1, 2025.
-The cup has a round robin format, followed by a four-team playoff.
+Additionally, the league stated that the first four announced teams would compete in the Baseball United Cup from February 22 to March 1, 2025.
+The cup had a round robin format, followed by a four-team playoff.
 Baseball United also announced it would organize the Baseball United Arab Classic, an international baseball tournament between various West Asian teams, scheduled for November 7 to November 10, 2024 in Dubai.

-The inaugural season of Baseball United involving the four founding franchises will be held in November to December 2025.
+The inaugural season of Baseball United involving the four founding franchises was held in November to December 2025, with the Falcons winning the first United Series championship.

+The league announced on February 18, 2026 that CEO Kash Shaikh would step down at the end of the month.
+It later announced that John Miedreich, co-founder and head of baseball operations, would take his place as CEO, while the board would be restructured to include owners Barry Larkin as chairman and Adrián Beltré and Robinson Chirinos as vice chairs.

+On July 3, 2026, it was announced that the league would not hold a season in the winter of 2026-27, and instead focus on engagement efforts and strengthening its long-term vision ahead of a planned return in 2027-28.